marcglasberg/align_positioned/README.md

 - `childWidthRatio` is the child width, as a fraction of the container width.
    If between 0.0 and 1.0, the child will be smaller than its container.
    If more than 1.0, the child will be larger than its container.
-   You cannot define both `childWidthRatio` and `childWidth` at the same time.
+   If you define both `childWidthRatio` and `childWidth` they will be added.

 - `childHeightRatio` is the child height, as a fraction of the container height.
    If between 0.0 and 1.0, the child will be smaller than its container.
    If more than 1.0, the child will be larger than its container.
-   You cannot define both `childHeightRatio` and `childHeight` at the same time.
+   If you define both `childHeightRatio` and `childHeight` they will be added.

 - `minChildWidthRatio` is the minimum child width, as a fraction of the container width.
    It has precedence over `childWidth`.
 If both `minChildWidth` and `minChildWidthRatio`